Tortuginator/PixelWall/README.md

 #Animation Engine
 This part of the PixelWall engine, can display bitmaps and is enables you to define animations, which can be dynamic, meaning they can change each iteration or static ones which stay the same throughout each loop.
 I addition it offeres "Halfframe" support, so that Animations running at low FPS look smoother and more refined.

+#Performace
+While testing, the Engine was running on a Microsoft surface Pro 4 with intel I7 and 16GB ram.
+For rendering complex animations at 60fps for a 30x30 pixelwall and sending them via serial, it only took 2% of the processor power.
 THIS PROGRAMM/SCRIPT IS OFFERED WITHOUT ANY WARRANTY OR WHAT SO EVER AND CAN NOT BE HELD LIABLE FOR ANY DAMAGES...